zhullyb/monyhar/monyhar/docs/ui/ui_devtools/index.md

 There are two ways to enable UI DevTools:

-1. Run Chromium with default port 9223 and start Chromium with UI DevTools command line flag:
+1. Run Monyhar with default port 9223 and start Monyhar with UI DevTools command line flag:

    ```shell